felipemarinho97/dev-spaces/README.md

 $ dev-spaces create --name MySpace --key MyKey --ami ami-1234567890
 ```

 You can also optionaly specify the instance profile ARN `--instance-profile-arn`, the storage size (in GBs) `--storage-size`, and the preferred instance type `--preferred-instance-type`.
+See all the options [here](CREATING.md#command-parameters).

 The `--preferred-instance-type` option helps to create your DevSpace in an avaliability zone with the best possible price for that instance type (this is important because once created, the DevSpace will be locked in that zone).